-We are a successor to a business that first invested in shipping in 1958 and with uninterrupted presence since then, throughout several shipping cycles.
+Being a successor to a business that first invested in shipping in 1958, we hold true to that legacy with uninterrupted presence since then, throughout several shipping cycles.

-As of February 9, 2018, we had a fleet of 39 drybulk vessels, with an aggregate carrying capacity of 3.5 million dwt and an average age of 7.6 years, making us one of the world's youngest fleets of Panamax, Kamsarmax, Post-Panamax and Capesize class vessels.
-Our orderbook consists of one Kamsarmax class newbuild vessel scheduled to be delivered in 2018.
+As of March 25, 2020, we had a fleet of 41 drybulk vessels, with an aggregate carrying capacity of 3.8 million dwt and an average age of 9.5 years, making us one of the world's youngest fleets of Panamax to Post-Panamax class vessels.
+Our orderbook consists of one Post-Panamax class newbuild resale vessel scheduled to be delivered in 2020.